 BT Cloud can be used to store photos, music and documents.

 You can access BT Cloud from any device with a browser, or via the BT Cloud app which is available for Android, Apple and Windows Phone phones and tablets, using your BT ID.
 From there you can share your content with family and friends.

-Users of Android tablets, such as the Tesco Hudl, can turn on automatic backups to back up app information, settings and wi-fi passwords by heading to Settings – Backup & reset – Back up my data.
+Users of Android tablets can turn on automatic backups to back up app information, settings and wi-fi passwords by heading to Settings - Backup - Back up to Google Drive.